 Notable People from Temple

-Although Temple, TX is not a large city, it still has birthed or been the home of many notable people who have contributed to U.S. society and culture.
+Although Temple Texas is not a large city, it has produced many notable individuals who have made their mark nationwide:

 Attractions in Temple